(Not) Facing History: The Dilemmas of Teaching the Violent Past

-In my dissertation, I examine the role of history education (or its lack) in peace-building and nation-building after conflict.
-While many view a truth and reconciliation process as key to peace-building, and history teaching as key to nation-building, many post-conflict countries instead suppress and erase their violent histories, avoiding discussion of them in schools and other public spaces.
-The first part of my dissertation builds a typology of the different approaches to engaging with violent national histories, and theorizes about what makes some countries less likely to engage with their difficult histories than others.
-The second part turns to empirically examining the consequences of confronting vs. suppressing difficult histories.
-I draw evidence primarily on Nigeria, which has rarely taught history in the 55 years since the end of its Biafran Civil War.
-I first conducted an inter-generational survey of 2590 current secondary school students and their parents to determine whether and what narratives about the Biafran Civil War have spread through families and communities in the absence of formal history education.
-I find that most Nigerian youth know very little about what happened; however, the little they do know is highly ethnically polarized, and contributes to modern-day distrust and tension between the groups that fought on the other side of the war.
-I then ran a field experiment with nearly 3600 students across 18 schools to see whether teaching youth a fuller story of what happened in the war would reduce inter-ethnic tensions and prejudices.
-I find, however, that increasing factual knowledge about the civil war does little to reduce current prejudices, with many students’ failing to accept the experimental courses’ message that violence, human rights violations, and the dehumanization of ethnic groups is wrong.
-Taken together, my findings suggest that inherited ``us vs. them” attitudes pose a high barrier to the development of a shared, unifying, and reconciliation-oriented narrative of history in post-conflict societies.
-In many cases, feelings, not facts, are what sustain the long-term legacies of violence.
+In my dissertation, I examine the role of history education (or its lack) in post-conflict peacebuilding.
+While many view confronting and teaching youth the past as key to reconciling from it and inspiring a "never again" mindset, many post-conflict governments instead attempt to erase their violent histories, avoiding discussion of them in schools and other public spaces.
+The first part of my dissertation builds a typology and original cross-national dataset of the different approaches to engaging with violent national histories, and theorizes about what makes some countries more likely to engage with their difficult histories than others.
+The second part turns to empirically examining the consequences of teaching vs. suppressing difficult pasts.
+I draw evidence primarily from Nigeria, which has rarely taught youth any of its history in the 55 years since the end of its Biafran Civil War.
+I first conducted an inter-generational survey of 2,590 current secondary school students and their parents to determine whether and what narratives about the Biafran Civil War have spread through families and communities in the absence of formal history education.
+I then ran a field experiment with 3,652 students across 18 secondary schools to see whether teaching youth a fuller story of what happened in the war would reduce lingering inter-ethnic tensions and prejudices.

 Do People Forgive and Forget?
 Historical Narratives and Ethnic Prejudice Across Post-Conflict Generations

-While some studies have found that citizens' perceptions of election integrity are primarily driven by partisan or other biases, others have found that efforts to improve the competence and impartiality of electoral institutions can overcome those biases and improve public confidence in the running of elections.
-However, few studies have examined this relationship in developing democracies, or considered the impact of the most localized, micro-level institutions, such as the identity of the workers voters encounter at polling stations.
-This paper explores the effects of a unique election reform effort in Nigeria: the deployment of National Youth Service Corps (NYSC) members as poll workers.
-The NYSC, which originated as a nation- and tolerance-building project, is a mandatory, one-year program which deploys recent college graduates to different regions of Nigeria, away from their birthplace.
-The NYSC markets its workers as unbiased, educated youth who are committed to national unity.
-Yet, as non-locals and non-coethnics of the regions in which they serve, NYSC poll workers could be met with suspicion instead, undermining trust in the election.
-Using novel vignette and conjoint experiments fielded after the 2023 elections, we examine whether and how the ethno-religous and regional identity, and status of poll workers as NYSC members, influences Nigerians’ trust in elections.
-This paper has implications for research on electoral integrity and democratic stability in polarized contexts, as well as for the ability of nation-building efforts such as national service programs to bolster confidence and unity around election time.
+While some studies have found citizens' perceptions of election integrity are determined by partisan or other biases, others have found efforts to improve the competence and impartiality of electoral institutions can overcome those biases and improve public confidence in elections.
+However, few studies have examined this relationship in developing democracies, or considered the impact of the most micro-level institutions, such as the identity of the poll workers voters encounter.
+We explore the effects of a unique election reform in Nigeria: the deployment of National Youth Service Corps (NYSC) members as poll workers.
+The NYSC – a nation- and tolerance-building project that mandates all recent college graduates spend one year serving outside their ethnic home region – markets its workers as unbiased, educated youth who are committed to national unity.
+Using novel vignette and conjoint experiments fielded in Lagos after the contested 2023 elections, we examine whether and how the status of poll workers as NYSC members influences Nigerians’ trust in elections.
+We find that voters believe in and support the NYSC, but that this patriotic symbolism and rhetoric is not enough to overcome their underlying mistrust of non-coethnics and non-locals.
+Voters, ultimately, dislike "outsider" NYSC poll workers and see their presence as increasing the chance of election violence.
+These results imply that nationalistic symbols such as national service programs are not enough to bolster confidence and unity around election time, and that intergroup contact is more likely to be negative than positive during elections.

 Tribeless Youth?
 Political Attitudes of Kenyan Students toward Democracy and Ethnicity, Canadian Journal of African Studies, 2022 (with Sebastian Elischer and Amanda Edgell)